AydinTech/Very-dangerous/README.md

 How to play?
 ------------

-Download this game, make sure to have python and pygame installed and run the game.py file.
+Download either the source code or precompiled version and start the game.
 Use space bar to jump.